* Photo taken at Passaddhi Vihara rented Duplex apartment in Olympia.

 One of the bhikkhunis needs gluten free offerings.
 Both Bhikkhunis need cooked green vegetables, rather than raw vegetables, except lettuce can be raw.
 Both Bhikkhunis cannot digest melons and cucumbers.

 The bhikkhunīs follow the tradition of finishing their meal before solar noon.
-With the change from Daylight Savings to Standard Time, this means they finish eating by 12 noon.
+During Daylight Savings time (March – November), this means they finish eating by 1pm.

 To facilitate this they are happy to pickup meals at local restaurants or homes near the 41 bus line that are open at or before 11 am.